torbsd/torbsd.github.io/materials/style-notes.md

-For FreeBSD, Andale font is in x11-fonts/webfonts, but not available in OpenBSD?
+For FreeBSD, Andale font is in x11-fonts/webfonts.

+For OpenBSD, Anadale font is in fonts/msttcorefonts.

 One space between sentences after period, not two.